malcolmlett/malcolmlett.github.io/Background-to-A-Theory-of-Mind.md

 4. The selected output is loaded back into working memory as the new state, and the process repeats.
 5. The short and long-term outcomes are monitored and critiqued over time, and controls are employed wherever necessary to adjust how the thought process is carried out.

+# Processor Output Selection
+The attention control mechanism monitors the quality of results from processors, and attenuates their strength according to that quality.
+Over time, as processors are trained, their accuracy improves and their strength is increased.

+In reality, the biological architecture of processor output selection is probably quite different.
+For starters, we observe using fRMI that certain inputs seem to only activate related areas of the brain.
+Additionally, neurons work not on a continuous output state, but on electrical spike firing rates.
+So it seems reasonable to conclude that processing of a sense spans out like a wave, and is filtered for at each step, so that eventually only the final selected processor completes the execution of the wave back into the attention centre and into working memory.

 # Experience of Consciousness
 One of the greatest unsolved problems of consciousness is why we experience it in the way that we do.